-According to the Old Testament, Hebron was founded in 1730 BC.
+According to the Old Testament, the city was founded in 1730 BC.
 Its biblical name is Kiryat Arba (literally “the Village of Four”) and it refers to its position on four hills.
-Another interpretation of the name is that Hebron is the burial ground of the patriarchs – Abraham, Isaac and Jacob, and their respective wives.
-This makes it one of the most sacred cities to Jews, Christians and Muslims alike; but sadly, instead of promoting links between the main monotheistic religions, this has made Hebron the most contested city in the West Bank.
+Hebron is the burial ground of the patriarchs – Abraham, Isaac and Jacob, and their respective wives.
+This makes it one of the most sacred cities to Jews, Christians and Muslims alike.
+Sadly, instead of promoting a connection between the main monotheistic religions, this has made Hebron the most fought-over city in the West Bank.

 In 1994 a Jewish settler shot and killed 29 Palestinian Muslims at the Cave of the Patriarchs mosque.
 Riots followed, causing more deaths and eventually leading to the creation of a buffer zone between H1 and H2.
 Palestinians who lived and worked on Al Shuhada Street (now called King David) were forced to relocate.
 The shops were shut, and have remained so since.

-That’s about the only easy thing about visiting Hebron.
-I don’t necessarily refer about the practical aspects of visiting the city, or about safety issues.
-Touring Hebron is easy enough for foreigners, especially if they are chaperoned by a guide.
-And I never felt concerned about my safety while I was there – whether I was on the Palestinian side of the city, or on the Jewish one.
+Taking a tour of Hebron is easy enough for foreigners, especially if they are chaperoned by a guide.
+You should never feel concerned about your safety while there – whether in the Palestinian side of the city, or in the Jewish one.

-What’s not easy is everything else – the sorrow feeling one feels going through the empty streets of the Old City, or listening to the stories of two people who once lived in peace, who are so similar in culture and values, and who have both suffered, and yet can’t seem to find a way of living peacefully together again.
+Durning your visit, you will notice the sorrow feeling going through the empty streets of the Old City, as you listen to the stories of two people who once lived in peace, who are so similar in culture and values, and who have both suffered, and yet can’t seem to find a way of living peacefully together again.

-The first stop of the Dual Narrative Tour of Hebron was the Abraham Avinu Synagogue.
-This was built in 1540 and destroyed in 1929, during the Hebron Massacre – and eventually rebuilt after the settlers started moving back to Hebron after 1967.
-There, our guide Gabe opened a display case containing a 500 years old Torah scroll that managed to survive the destruction of the synagogue.
+The first stop of the Dual Narrative tour is the Abraham Avinu Synagogue.
+This was built in 1540 and destroyed in 1929, during the Hebron Massacre – and eventually rebuilt after the settlers started moving back after 1967.
+Your guide will open a display case containing a 500 years old Torah scroll that managed to survive the destruction of the synagogue.

 The most sacred site in Hebron, to both Jews and Muslims, is the Cave of the Patriarchs (also known as the Sanctuary of Abraham).
 This is where Abraham (or Ibrahim, in Arabic) is buried.
 The building has been split in two to accommodate both faiths.
 Until 1967, when Hebron fell under Israeli control after the Six Day War, Jews were only allowed to go as far as the 7th step outside the cave.

-We walked along King David street, once buzzing with life and business, is now a ghost version of itself: the only people in sight are the few tourists who venture to Hebron, and the Israeli soldiers that stand at street corners and check points.
+King David street, once buzzing with life and business, is now a ghost version of itself: the only people in sight are the few tourists and the Israeli soldiers – some incredibly young – that stand at street corners and check points.

-We saw many new buildings and commemorative plaques.
-Gabe explained that buildings and plaques are located in places where the Palestinians have carried out attacks against the Jews, to remember the victims.
+You will see new buildings and commemorative plaques.
+These are located in places where the Palestinians have carried out attacks against the Jews, to remember the victims.
 That’s the Zionist response to a terror attack.

-Meeting with a representative of the settlers community, I got the answer to my question as he explained us the importance of Hebron to Jews.
-He told us that Hebron is the cradle of the Jewish civilization, where the most important religious figures for the Jews are buried.
-Not allowing Jews to Hebron, he continued, would equate to not allowing Christians to go to Jerusalem, or Muslims to go to Mecca.
+Meeting with a representative of the settlers community during your tour, you will get an answer.
+Hebron is important to Jews.
+It is seen as the cradle of the Jewish civilization, where the most important religious figures for the Jews are buried.
+Not allowing Jews to Hebron would equate to not allowing Christians to go to Jerusalem, or Muslims to go to Mecca.

-H1, the Palestinian side of Hebron, felt completely different from H2.
-This part of the city was bustling with life: cars, bikes, food carts, families with small children, shop owners inviting us in, people everywhere, going about their daily business as if Hebron isn’t one of the most contested cities on earth.
+H1, the Palestinian side of Hebron, feels completely different from H2.
+This part of the city is bustling with life: cars, bikes, food carts, families with small children, shop owners inviting you in, people going about their daily business.

-It almost felt like a completely normal city, at least until Mohammed took us further into the bazaar, and the buzz was completely gone.
-Once again, there was hardly anybody around and once again I was overwhelmed by the desolation of the place.
-A lot of buildings looked abandoned, furniture left to rot on the streets.
-Many blinds were down.
+It almost feels like a completely normal city, at least until your guide takes you further into the bazaar, and the buzz is completely gone.
+Once again, there is hardly anybody around and you will be overwhelmed by the desolation of the place.
+A lot of buildings look abandoned, furniture left to rot on the streets.
+Many blinds are down.

-It was in the old bazaar that we met some local shop owners, who – like the Jewish settlers on the other side – shared their story and views with us.
-But it was when Mohammed invited us to look up that we realized that on top of the crumbling old buildings of the bazaar stood shiny, stone buildings inhabited by the Jewish settlers.
-It didn’t make any sense to see Jewish settlements on areas that were evidently Palestinian (as if the separation made sense at all, actually).
+Local shop owner will share their story and views with you.
+Looking up, you will realize that on top of the crumbling old buildings of the bazaar stand shiny, stone buildings where Jewish settlers live.
+It doesn’t make any sense to see Jewish settlements on areas that are evidently Palestinian (as if the separation made sense at all, actually).

-As if this wasn’t enough, a roof of wire mesh worked as a separating net between the two levels.
-Throughout the years this has acted like a sieve, collecting stones, plastic and glass bottles (at times containing urine or bleach), cans and any other items that the settlers have allegedly thrown below to their Palestinian neighbors.
+As if this wasn’t enough, a roof of wire mesh works as a separating net between the two levels.
+Throughout the years this has acted like a sieve, collecting stones, plastic and glass bottles (at times containing urine or bleach), cans and whatever else the settlers have thrown against their Palestinian neighbors.

-It’s disturbing to know that such things can happen, especially when taking into account that less than a century ago Palestinians and Jewish people lived peacefully next to each other.
+It’s disturbing to know that such things can happen, especially when taking into account that less than a century ago Palestinians and Jews lived peacefully next to each other.

 Hoping for peace